CTSRD-CHERI/poudriere-infrastructure/README.md

 ## Package signing

-[key.sh](key.sh) allows to generate a signing key and sign a package repository built by Poudriere using a separate package signing host.
+[poudriere-key.sh](poudriere-key.sh) allows to generate a signing key and sign a package repository built by Poudriere using a separate package signing host.

 ## Related repos